 Rao's Homemade Pasta Sauce ~ $9

-When my friend, Marian, raved about how amazing Rao's Homemade Pasta Sauce was almost a year ago, I was intrigued, but I did wonder was it really as good as she said, and more importantly, was it really worth 9 bucks?
+When my friend, Marian, raved about how amazing Rao's Homemade Pasta Sauce was almost a year ago, I was intrigued, but I did wonder if was it really as good as she said, and more importantly, was it really worth 9 bucks.

-Since then, every time I visited the grocery store and walked past the pasta section, I couldn't help notice the ridiculous cost of Rao's Pasta Sauce, but to my dismay, it was never on sale.
-And each time I'd settle for my other 2 favorite pasta sauces - Barilla and Classico - which worked (and still do) perfectly well.
+Since then, every time I visited the grocery store and walked past the pasta section, I couldn't help but notice the ridiculous cost of Rao's Pasta Sauce, but to my dismay, it was never on sale.
+And each time I'd settle for my other 2 favorite pasta sauces - Barilla and Classico - which worked perfectly well.

 The Best Jarred Spaghetti Sauce

-When I returned home and opened the jar of Rao's Pasta Sauce and finally gave it a try, I couldn't believe how RIGHT my friend was!
+When I returned home and opened the jar of Rao's Marinara Sauce and finally gave it a try, I couldn't believe how RIGHT my friend was!